univention/univention-corporate-server/doc/manual/groups.rst

 Overlay module for displaying the group information on user objects
 ===================================================================

-In the UCS directory service, group membership properties are only saved in the group objects and not in the respective user objects.
-However, some applications expect group membership properties at the user objects (e.g., in the attribute ``memberOf``).
-An optional overlay module in the LDAP server makes it possible to present these attributes automatically based on the group information.
-The additional attributes are not written to the LDAP, but displayed on the fly by the overlay module if a user object is queried.
+The UCS directory service only saves group membership properties in the group objects and not in the respective user objects.
+However, some applications expect group membership properties at the user objects, for example in the attribute ``memberOf``.
+An overlay module in the LDAP server makes it possible to manage these attributes automatically based on the group information.

+You can use the |UCSUCRV| :envvar:`ldap/overlay/memberof` to activate or deactivate the module.
+UCS activates the overlay module by default since UCS 4.3.
+UCS requires the overlay module for proper operation.
+The recommendation to administrators of older installations is to activate the module manually.

 .. caution::